henriiqueg/set-app/README.md

 ---

-<p align="center"> 👋 Hi, want to learn music production🎵?
+<p align="center"> 👋 Hi, want to learn music production🎵 in a fun and objective way, without too much technical stuff?
 So this is the perfect website for you.😎
     <br>
 </p>